vinhvle/PacMen/README.md

 Roadmap of Future Improvements

-Detect and respond to collisions between the Pac Man avatars The Pac Man avatars should face the direction they are headed
+Detect and respond to collisions between the Pac Man avatars;
+The Pac Man avatars should face the direction they are headed

 License Information